TaygaHoshi/tt-project/Classes/Soldier.md

 		First basic melee weapon attack you make this round has a +1 bonus to its precision roll.
 		For 2 stamina, you can choose to attack two creatures within range.
 You make two basic attacks, and each deal half damage.
 	Ranged specialization:
-		Basic ranged weapon attacks you make before moving this turn gain a +1 to their precision rolls.
+		You gain a 5 bonus damage while attacking from high ground, and you don't get the precision penalty from attacking from low ground.
 		Additionally, you can spend 2 stamina before a basic ranged attack to add a bonus damage equal to your ACU to this attack.

 **Armor Specialization 2**